savetheclocktower/ESLint.tmbundle/README.md

 ### Fixing

-For some of the style rules, ESLint can automatically fix mistakes.
+Some style violations — indentation, semicolons, and such — can automatically be fixed by ESLint.
 To fix the file you're in, run the `Fix File` command (<kbd>Ctrl-Shift-H</kbd> by default).
 If there are errors or warnings that can be automatically fixed, the command will replace the contents of your file with the fixed version.
 (You'll still have to save the file to commit the changes.)

 If it can't fix your code — either because there's nothing wrong with it, or because the remaining problems must be fixed manually — it'll say so in a tooltip.